anitagraser/TimeManager/README.md

 ``mencoder "mf://*.PNG" -mf fps=10 -o output.avi -ovc lavc -lavcopts vcodec=mpeg4``

+## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ## Dependencies

 QGIS:

 * Requires QGIS >= 1.6.
-* Runs on a default QGIS installation
+* No other plugin dependencies: runs on a default QGIS installation

-PYTHON VERSION:
+Python:

 * Tested using Python 2.5